stefa2k/prysm-docker-compose/README.md

 # prysm-docker-compose

+# This repo is no longer maintained, the project migrated to https://github.com/stefa2k/ethereum2-docker-compose and is now part of the repository there!

 This docker-compose suite includes all parts to run and monitor a Prysm Ethereum 2.0 staking node.
 Please read this README in order to customize it to your needs.

 ![image](https://user-images.githubusercontent.com/54934211/82576760-5ad63000-9b8a-11ea-9089-c6a60a692fb1.png)